gethin101/GG-Battle-robot/README.md

 I learnt how to add drill holes on the corners of my PCB so it has the option to be secured into a case and therefore will be more comfortable to use with nothing moving about.
 Furthermore, I also learnt how to make a copper GND pour which I have found out reduces noise on the PCB and allowed me to have better accessibility to the GND on the remote when I was designing and wiring it in KiCad.

-I am happy with my remote PCB and I ran the ERC and DRC checkers a few times, fixed all the issues and now it comes up with no errors when I run them.***(PCB image below)***
+I am happy with my remote PCB and I ran the ERC and DRC checkers a few times, fixed all the issues and now it comes up with no errors when I run them.

-The KiCad project files & gerber.zip are both in **PCB/**, and the PCB cart screenshot is below
+The KiCad project files & gerber.zip are both in **PCB/** and the PCB cart screenshot from JLCPCB is below

 ---